T-Shaped Interdisciplinarity: A Model for Applied Research?

 This leads to another duality related to the challenges inherent to interdisciplinary research, that we could categorise as “direct” vs. “indirect” challenges.
 Direct challenges as issues to be solved through targeted efforts, with indirect challenges as more systemic ones.
 Examples of direct challenges would typically include the need to, and difficulty of, learning a new scientific language, the extra effort to invest in collaborating across established ecosystems, or the struggle faced by funding instruments to support such efforts effectively.
 One of the reasons interdisciplinary funding is so hard to implement effectively may actually lie in the fact that its allocation, too, relies on peer recognition (or more specifically here, peer evaluation).

 Peer recognition is also one of the underlying factors in the indirect systemic challenges mentioned above.
 This impacts on decisions involving what proposal receives research funding and an individual’s career advancement.
 Addressing these issues would require a fundamental rethinking of the academic world and the implicit rules governing it.
 Interdisciplinarity research not only goes against the straightforward peer evaluation of a work’s novelty or breakthrough nature (as it is not anchored in a given, well-defined field), it also goes against the inherently disciplinary nature of university rankings.
-By extension, it questions the ability of the academic system to fairly evaluate tenure-track cases with “unclear” research identifies (thereby possibly pushing towards clearer, and thus more traditional, identities) or the attractivity of the academic institutions themselves.
+By extension, it questions the ability of the academic system to fairly evaluate tenure-track cases with “unclear” research identities (thereby possibly pushing towards clearer, and thus more traditional, identities) or the attractivity of the academic institutions themselves.

 Are we then stuck in a discipline-specific academic world facing interdisciplinary challenges to contribute to?
 What could research in the built environment offer to address this apparent incompatibility?